livingpatterns/rpicam_scope/README.md

 ```

 Now you should see an icon on your `Desktop` named `RPiCam`.
 Double-clicking this icon will run your application.

+From here, when you double-click the desktop icon to run the program, a prompt may appear asking whether you want to execute the file.
+To prevent this prompt from appearing each time, follow these steps:

+- **Open the Home Folder:**
+  - Navigate to your home directory by opening the file manager.

+- **Access Preferences:**
+  - In the file manager, go to `Edit > Preferences`.

+- **Adjust the Launch Behavior:**
+  - In the `General` tab, check the box next to **"Don't ask options on launch executable file."**

+After completing these steps, the program will launch directly when you double-click the `RPiCam` desktop icon, without showing the execution prompt.

 Alternatively, you can run the software directly from the command line with the following commands:
 ```bash